KhartesViewer/khartes/README.md

 ## 2-minute video

-The video below give a quick, 2-minute overview of khartes.
+The video below gives a quick, 2-minute overview of khartes.

 (If you click on the image below, you will be taken to vimeo.com to watch the video)